yesnik/linux-guides/security.md

 sudo vim /etc/ssh/sshd_conf
 ````

-Comment this line:
+Edit this line:

 ```
-# PermitRootLogin yes
+PermitRootLogin no
 ```

 After that restart the service: